DrJukka/cognitive-services/README.md

 # cognitive-services

-This folder includes some demo sample applications, wich were made for one hack week that happened in Bristol June 2016.
+This folder includes some demo sample applications, wich were made for one hackweek that happened in Bristol June 2016.

-The re are currently 3 apps here:
+There are currently 3 apps here:

 1. [FaceDetection](https://github.com/DrJukka/cognitive-services/tree/master/FaceDetection)